- ELECTRONIC FUNDS TRANSFER

 sent may be recalled for a stop payment fee of $30.00 per

-item, but the MVB will not guarantee the ability to recall
+item, but the BANK will not guarantee the ability to recall

-transfers, and/or fees made with the Service will appear on
+and/or fees made with the Services will appear on your

-your monthly Account statement.
-The payee name, payment
+monthly Account statement.
+The payee name, payment amount,

-amount, and date of the payment will be shown for each
+and date of the payment will be shown for each payment made

 established and amended by BANK from time to time.
 Charges